 Sustainability is important to me.
 I'm getting greener every step of the way, while still providing you the quality products you deserve.
 My print on-demand partner for the garments is PRINTFUL.
 You will find specific information about each garment on my ETSY shop.
 However if you feel, a question has not been answered, please feel free to e-mail me.

-I work with the on-demand printing platform Printful and their collections.
+I work with the on-demand printing platform Printful and Tpop and their collections.
 Mainly with their eco-friendly products, which consists of items that are made of at least 30% sustainable, recycled, or biodegradable materials.

 We only print products on-demand.
 Most of our printers use less electricity, water, and chemicals than standard industry printers.
 We’re gradually introducing more eco-friendly packaging, and looking into partnering with more sustainable brands.